How Secure Are Insurance Agency Management Systems?

 4. Data Privacy & Ownership

 Depending on your agency's structure, you may want the ability to restrict access to certain parts of the system from certain people or groups of people in your agency.
 For instance, agencies often restrict agents’ access to solely their own books of business.
-Or, some agencies want each department to only be able to see certain pieces of the system.
+Or, some agencies want each department only to be able to see certain pieces of the system.

+Ownership of your data seems simple.
+But you need to ask upfront who owns your data once it's put into any system.
+Are there easy ways to export all of your data if required?
 All of this is important for data privacy and is an important area to cover with vendors.

-When it comes to ownership of your data, it seems simple, right?
-But, you need to ask upfront who actually owns your data once its put into the system.
-Are there easy ways to export all of your data if needed?

 Terms to Know: